-As an educator, Julian aims to create a culture of curiosity towards the intersections of what is known and what is unknown by expanding the students' physical and psychological perspectives of what dance is, how it can function towards social transformation, and how it can be utilized for personal growth.
-He has shared his practices and perspectives locally and abroad frequently leading workshops at Gibney Dance in NYC, Dance Italia in Italy, B12 Festival in Berlin, Architanz in Tokyo, and as guest faculty at Princeton University, NYU Tisch, The Juilliard School, SUNY Purchase, California Institute for the Arts, Colby College, Middlebury College, ArtEZ University in the Netherlands, and many more.
-Julian began breakdancing as a child, and continued his studies at NYU’s Tisch School of the Arts, receiving his BFA, competed his MA in Choreography at ArtEZ University in The Netherlands, and earned his MFA in Dance from the University of the Arts in Philadelphia.
+As an educator, Julian aims to create a culture of curiosity towards the intersections of what dance/performance is, how it can function towards social transformation, and how it can be utilized for personal growth.
+He has shared his practices and perspectives internationally, leading workshops at Gibney Dance in NYC, Dance Italia in Italy, B12 Festival in Berlin, Architanz in Tokyo, and as guest faculty at Princeton University, NYU Tisch, The Juilliard School, SUNY Purchase, California Institute for the Arts, Colby College, Middlebury College, and others.
+Born in Tokyo, Japan, Julian began breakdancing and continued his studies at NYU’s Tisch School of the Arts.
+He completed his MA in Choreography/Theatre Practices at ArtEZ University in The Netherlands and received his MFA in Dance from the University of the Arts in Philadelphia.

 Barnett in the news